ginetta/skeleton/README.md

 # Skeleton

 ## What is skeleton

-Skeleton is a static site generator that can serve as a boilerplate for different frontend projects.
+Skeleton facilitates the communication between the parties involved in your development process.
+It is a **static site generator** that **embraces modularity**.
+A **style-guide** containing all components and theme styles will be generated automatically while you develop and design.
+It creates a **common language** for all project members and a quick overview over your projects components and explains their usage.

 It includes:

-- defines a folder structure to develop a web app
+- defined folder structure to develop a web app
-- defines a way to write reusable web components (HTML / CSS / JS)
+- defined way to write reusable web components (HTML / CSS / JS)
 - includes a grunt task to compile jade and translated data files
 - makes use of some custom CSS & JS we often reuse on projects

+Any specific frontend technology & framework can easily be swapped out since we use NPM and Bower packages.

 ## Future plans:
 - generates a style guide for the defaults styles and documenting the components